onethawt/idaplugins-list/README.md

 * [NES Loader](https://github.com/patois/nesldr): Nintendo Entertainment System (NES) ROM loader module for IDA Pro.

+* [NIOS2](https://www.hex-rays.com/contests/2018/index.shtml): An IDA Pro processor module for Altera Nios II Classic/Gen2 microprocessor architecture.

 * [NSIS Reversing Suite](https://github.com/isra17/nrs/): NRS is a set of Python librairies used to unpack and analysis NSIS installer's data.
 It also feature an IDA plugin used to disassembly the NSIS Script of an installer.

 * [Optimice](https://code.google.com/p/optimice/): This plugin enables you to remove some common obfuscations and rewrite code to a new segment.
 Currently supported optimizations are: Dead code removal, JMP merging, JCC opaque predicate removal, Pattern based deobfuscations

+* [Oregami](https://www.hex-rays.com/contests/2018/index.shtml): A plugin analyzing the current function to find the usage frame of registers.
+Oregami eases the work when tracking the use of a register within a function, by limiting the search to occurrences related to the one currently highlighted instead of the whole function.

 * [Patcher](https://github.com/iphelix/ida-patcher): IDA Patcher is a plugin for Hex-Ray's IDA Pro disassembler designed to enhance IDA's ability to patch binary files and memory.